Does credit score affect home insurance?

-Insurance companies often devise a credit-based insurance (CBI) score, which is not the same as a FICO credit score.
+Insurance companies often devise a credit-based insurance (CBI) score, which differs from a FICO credit score.

 Loretta Worters, vice president of media relations for the Insurance Information Institute (III), says every insurer weighs credit differently when setting homeowners insurance rates.